-With a single tap, Live Caption automatically captions media playing on your phone.
-Use it on videos, podcasts, and audio messages – even stuff you record yourself.
+With a single tap, Live Caption automatically captions speech on your device.
+You can use it on media like videos, podcasts, phone calls, video calls, and audio messages.

 To turn Live Caption on or off:

 - Under the volume controls, tap Live Caption .

 When Live Caption is on, captions appear for speech in media playing on your device.